nickyout/webfiberunit/README.md

 OK: 2 assertions (5426ms)
 ```

-## The webfiberunit module
+## The module
-It looks a lot like the nodeunit module.
+The webfiberunit module looks a lot like the nodeunit module.
 It provides a subset of its methods and utilities, as much as possible in the same format.
 In practice, `webfiberunit.runFiles()` will be the method you will most likely use.

 ### webfiberunit.runFiles(webdriverConfigs, paths, options)
 Runs any specified webdriver configs against any test modules, and provides the possibility to use the reporter 'hooks'.